 U.S.-Mexico Border Migrant and Seasonal Farmworkers.
 Journal of Immigrant and

 Minority Health 9:157-169.

-Understand the complexity of the relationships between food production, cultural evolution and globalisation, including the significance of current global trading regimes in food production and shortage.
+8.4 Understand the complexity of the relationships between food production, cultural evolution and globalisation in order to relate anthropological debates to current affairs

-Understand the role of food consumption in the development of social/cultural identity and diversity.
+8.5 Demonstrate a critical understanding of the role of food and medicine consumption in the development of social/cultural identity and diversity over time

 8.6 Apply a biocultural perspective to anthropological problems/questions when considering eating and healing

 Back to top